FlorentinaMargarita/github-pages-workshop/_projects/project3.md

 It is an amazing opportunity to improve my coding skills while working on something which potentially helps to avoid children going hungry in school.
 I am very happy that I found Open San Diego.

+## Map
+With the help of the Senior Software Developer of the team we inserted a map of the United States with the library d3 and us-atlas.
+We wrote some logic that the states, for which we do have existing data, fills green, while the other ones are greyed out.
+A

+## Modal
+I wrote a new modal-component which pops up, whenever you click on a state where we don't have data for yet.

 ## Learnings

 *   Using Vue
 *   How to use *Webpack file-loader* and insert images into Vue with it
+*   Creating modals in Vue
 *   Opening a pull request in Git
+*   Inserting a map with us-atlas, d3 and changing the state-codes into state-abbreviations with javascript-us